jju/stubbl/seasons/gcxi/week06.md

 The Claws were a comedy of errors to start and couldn't pull back a draw.
 BC 5 - AM6 [[gcxi-06-bcam]]

-A nice comeback match for Venus after the disappointment that was the Champions Circuit.
+A nice comeback match for Veens after the disappointment that was the Champions Circuit.
 FT 4 - GF 3 [[gcxi-06-ftgf]]

 The Dynamo hung onto the ball the entire second half without even scoring, making for a bit of a boring match, but a safe win that the Dynamo have often been loathe to try for.
 KD 2 - OW 0 [[gcxi-06-kdow]]